Ana-Gharibashvili/Team_project_FOP/README.md

    the algorithm initializes the first two Fibonacci numbers (0 and 1) and uses a while loop to calculate the Fibonacci number at position n by summing the previous two numbers.
 This continues until the Nth Fibonacci number is reached and the result is displayed.
 So finally we see that the program uses the = operator for variable assignments and arithmetic operations like + to sum the previous two Fibonacci numbers.
 The while loop iterates from 2 to N to calculate the Fibonacci sequence.

+ We designed these ten algorithms to highlight essential programming features: variable assignment with =, arithmetic operations (+, -, *, /, %), conditional statements (if-else), loops (while), and input/output using puts.
+Advanced constructs like recursion, function calls, arrays, or lists were intentionally avoided to maintain clarity and simplicity.
+Additionally, these algorithms have also been implemented in Java for broader applicability.

+ With our language subset clearly defined, we now move on to building a simple interpreter capable of processing and executing code written in this subset.
+The interpreter will focus on parsing and execution while ensuring syntax error detection for better reliability.
+Our priority remains simplicity and correctness over raw performance, ensuring the interpreter is both functional and easy to understand.